ngbgithub/The-One-True-Makefile/README.md

     The provided `project.m4` file has a handful of tests you might find useful.

-    Also, I've assumed that `config.h` will be in subdirectory called `include`, instead of with all the build stuff in the base directory, so you will also want to modify the `AC_CONFIG_HEADERS` and `AC_CONFIG_SRCDIR` lines to this:
+    One slightly non-standard aspect of the One True Makefile setup is that I've put `config.h` in subdirectory called `include`, instead of with all the build stuff in the base directory, so you will also want to modify the `AC_CONFIG_HEADERS` and `AC_CONFIG_SRCDIR` lines in `configure.ac` to this:

     <pre><code>AC_CONFIG_SRCDIR([include/config.h.in])
     AC_CONFIG_HEADERS([include/config.h])</code></pre>

+    Our default version of `configure.ac` already has these changes made, but if and when you run `autoscan` and replace `configure.ac`, you'll have to re-do them.
+(Minimizing the amount of stuff you have to re-do after running `autoscan` is the purpose of the `project.m4` scheme.)

-    If you don't like the `include/config.h` scheme, it's easy to change; you just have to change some lines in `Makefile.in`, near the configure rules.
-(It should be obvious what to change.)
-    Also, `foo/module.m`k has a `-Iinclude` compiler flag, so if you don't like the `include/config.h` scheme, your modules should specify `-I.` instead.
+    If you don't like the `include/config.h` scheme, it's easy to change; you just have to change some lines in `Makefile.in`, near the configure rules, along with a line near the top of `project.m4`.
+(In both cases, it should be obvious what to change.)
+Also, `foo/module.mk` has a `-Iinclude` compiler flag, so if you don't like the `include/config.h` scheme, your modules should specify `-I.` instead.
 (The dot after the -I is not a typo.
 Since all paths are relative to the base directory, where `Makefile.in` is, the dot refers to that base directory.)

-    Our default version of `configure.ac` already has these two changes made, but if and when you run `autoscan`, you'll have to re-do them.
-(Minimizing the amount of stuff you have to re-do after running `autoscan` is the purpose of the `project.m4` scheme.)

 * Run `autoheader`.